hkpeterpeter/my-team-workflow/README.md

 git checkout [branch name]     # switch to the feature branch git merge master               # merge diff from master
 ```

+Please don't push to the remote repository if some errors happen

 ### Step 4 - Commit to your feature branch and push to the remote repo